Lyme disease is a bacterial infection that’s caused by a bite from a blacklegged tick.

 - gardening, hunting, hiking, or doing other outside activities in areas where Lyme disease is a potential threat

 - walking or hiking in high grass or wooded areas

 - having pets that may carry ticks into your home

-Without treatment at this stage, complications of Lyme disease can include damage to the joints, heart, and nervous system.
-However, if diagnosed, the symptoms still can be treated successfully at this stage.
+If you don’t get treatment at the early disseminated stage, the complications of Lyme disease can include damage to your joints, heart, and nervous system.
+However, if Lyme disease is diagnosed at this stage, symptoms can still be treated successfully.

-When the disease progresses from the early disseminated stage to the late disseminated stage (stage III) without treatment, it can lead to long-term complications.
+If the disease progresses from the early disseminated stage to the late disseminated stage (stage 3) without treatment, it can lead to long-term complications.
 These may include: